Trump And Universities In Fight Over Free Speech, Federal Research Funding

 In a move that appeared aimed at what some view as a growing trend of political correctness on college campuses, President Trump signed an executive order Thursday to bar federal research grants to institutions that don't "avoid creating environments that stifle competing perspectives."

 The president promised earlier this month at the Conservative Political Action Conference (CPAC) that he would do something about what he called a political climate on liberal college campuses that chills discourse.
-His executive order conditions research funding on "compliance with the First Amendment," and directs federal agencies to ensure that institutions receiving federal research or education grants "promote free inquiry."
+His executive order conditions research funding on "compliance with the First Amendment" and directs federal agencies to ensure that institutions receiving federal research or education grants "promote free inquiry."

 During the signing ceremony at the White House, Trump specifically called out "professors and power structures" that keep young Americans from "challenging rigid far-left ideology," and lamented that many universities have become "increasingly hostile" to free speech.

-Note: A previous version of this story misspelled incoming University of Southern California President Carol Folt's first name as Carole.